Martin Ødegaard: Early career

 In 2009, Ødegaard joined the youth division of Strømsgodset.
 He trained and played with older boys.
 The Norwegian Football Federation also organises young talents in local district teams, and Ødegaard played his first matches for the Buskerud team in January 2010, when he had just turned 11.
 The other players on the team, and opponents, were two to three years older.
 The coach noted: "Handles things brilliantly.
 Good choices.
 Good touch, smart in position game". Ødegaard trained with this team weekly for the next three years.
 He mostly played left back, as the coaches felt this would give him a positive experience with many ball touches while still playing against physically much stronger players.
 In attack, he was given free rein due to his ability to "see solutions and spaces that we as coaches were not even close to thinking about."

 In 2011, at age 12, he impressed former football manager Lars Tjærnås during a nationwide tournament for under-16s: The best 15-year-olds in the country were gathered for a tournament between the top clubs...
 It was definitely not the first time he had astonished his opponents or the spectators.
 He was three or four years younger than the others.
-It was impossible not to realize that we were witnessing something out of the ordinary.
+It was impossible not to realise that we were witnessing something out of the ordinary.